 No, we do not go to the zoo to see the seals.
 We go on the Baltic sea on an actual boat to visit the seals at their home.
 The seals are also known as merihobune, merielukas, meremürakas, pikavurrudega kala (good luck learning these very useful Estonian words).
 Local seal hunters never called the seals after their real name because this would bring bad luck.
-On the one of a kind nature tour in Estonia you see the seals lying on the stones, or their heads popping out of the sea staring at you.
-By the way these curious sea mammals adore classical music which we of course treat them with.
+See the seals lying on the stones, or their heads popping out of the sea to get a good look at you.
+These curious sea mammals adore classical music which we of course treat them with.

 8. Visit the Husky Park and go cani-cross hiking with the huskies